elucserr/Portfolio/README.md

 digital analytics
 advertising

-HR INTERN
+Human Resources Intern
-bolsa de empleo – LA SALLE Barcelona |  sep 2018 - jun 2019
+LA SALLE Barcelona |  sep 2018 - jun 2019
-Contacto directo con alumnos: apoyo en la búsqueda de empleo a estudiantes de Grado y Máster Gestión B2B: Creacion de vínculos profesionales y recomendación de perfiles con talento Administración del CRM: Salesforce
-Apoyo al Departamento de Servicios a Empresas en La Salle Barcelona Administración y tabulación de información en Excel para posterior reporte a dirección Administración y organización de contenido
-Prospección de empresas y mercados

-DIGITAL MARKETING junior and cOMMUNITY MANAGER DEPARTMENTo de marketing - FUNTOUR | JUN 2018 - SEP 2018 Creación de calendario con estrategias y acciones a corto y medio plazo Creación de contenido digital para redes sociales y página web de la empresa Edición gráfica de contenido a través de Photoshop Optimización SEO y SEM de la página web y seguimiento de resultados a través de Google Analytics Publicidad mediante Google Ads y Facebook Ads
-Rediseño de la página web de la empresa
+Direct contact with students: support in the job search for undergraduate and master students B2B Management: Creation of professional links and recommendation of talented profiles CRM Administration: Salesforce
+Support to the Department of Business Services in La Salle Barcelona Administration and tabulation of information in Excel for subsequent report to management Administration and content organization
+Business and market prospecting

+DIGITAL MARKETING junior and COMMUNITY MANAGER
+FUNTOUR | JUN 2018 - SEP 2018
+Creation of a calendar with short and medium term strategies and actions Creation of digital content for social networks and the company's website Graphical content editing through Photoshop
+SEO and SEM optimization of the website and monitoring of results through Google Analytics Advertising through Google Ads and Facebook Ads Redesign of the company's website

-SPANISH TEACHER - voluntariado
+SPANISH TEACHER - volunteer program
-SOCIAL COMPANY- LINGO FLAMINGO GLASGOW| SEP 2017 - MAY 2018 Enseñar las bases del idioma español a adultos escoceses con demencia Asistencia en el cuidado de adultos con discapacidad mental Preparación de actividades lúdicas y formativas Planificación semanal del curso en base al nivel de los alumnos Creación de sugerencias y mejoras para el programa docente
+LINGO FLAMINGO GLASGOW| SEP 2017 - MAY 2018
+Teach the basics of the Spanish language to Scottish adults with dementia Assistance in the care of adults with mental disabilities Preparation of recreational and educational activities Weekly course planning based on student level
+Creation of suggestions and improvements for the teaching program

 CRISP Studio Experience
 (foto)